adaptyvbio/lemanic_2024/README.md

 The heavy chain is present for all the proteins, while the other information may be missing.

 You might want to use additional data to improve your models.
 For that, we provide a table of protein-protein interactions with other coronaviruses that do not concern the target proteins in either of the datasets.
 This data is in the `interactions.csv` file.
-It has two additional columns:
+It has one additional column:
-- `Antigen`: the antigen the protein binds to,
+- `Antigen`: the antigen the protein binds to.

-- `Name`: the protein that binds to the antigen.
+In this table most antibodies and nanobodies are repeated multiple times, as they bind or do not bind to multiple antigens.

 ## Evaluation
 Since the datasets are imbalanced, the evaluation metric for this task is F1 score.